-Tsomgo Lake and Baba Mandir combination take more or less 5-6 hours round trip (including the time it takes to see the places).
+Tsomgo Lake and Baba Mandir combination takes more or less 5-6 hours round trip (including the time it takes to see the places).
 With Nathula it becomes a full day trip.
 Note that you should take a large vehicle like Scorpio, Jeep, etc for these places due to the road condition and steep hill.
 All these places (Tsomgo, Baba Mandir and Nathula) are restricted areas and only Indians are allowed to go to with necessary permits.

-How to reach Tsomogo Lake, Baba Mandir and Nathula
+How to reach Tsomgo Lake, Baba Mandir and Nathula